ZXTX360/XCoder/README.md

 # Clone the repository
 git clone https://github.com

-# Navigate to the directory
+# Navigate to the project
 cd xcoder

 # Install dependencies
 npm install  # or pip install -r requirements.txt

 Use code with caution.
-Usage
-bash

-# Start the XCoder agent
-npm start
+Configuration
+Create a .env file in the root directory: env

+XCODER_API_KEY=your_key_here
+XCODER_MODEL=claude-3-5-sonnet

 Use code with caution.
 🤝 Contributing
-We love contributors!
-Please see CONTRIBUTING.md for guidelines on how to submit Pull Requests.
+We welcome contributions!
+Please see CONTRIBUTING.md for our AI-disclosure policy and coding standards.
 📄 License
 This project is licensed under the MIT License.
-Refining the Scope
-To make this README more specific, I need to know:

-    Is XCoder going to be a VS Code Extension, a Standalone Desktop App, or a Command Line Tool (CLI)?
-    Which programming language will we use to build it (e.g., TypeScript, Python, or Swift)?